Have you caught an employee stealing? Chances are, they were involved in one of these scams.

 By Garett Seivold

-WZ / IAI Interviewing Tip of the Week
+Wicklander-Zulawski / International Association of Interviewers Interviewing Tip of the Week

 By Wicklander-Zulawski and Associates

-This week’s International Association of Interviewers interview and interrogation training tip provided by Wicklander-Zulawski, has Dave Thompson, CFI discussing identifying the appropriate rationalization during the interview.
+This week’s International Association of Interviewers interview and interrogation training tip provided by Wicklander-Zulawski, has Dave Thompson, CFI, vice president of operations for WZ, talking about the importance of staying current and up to date with your knowledge of the legal framework surrounding interviews and interrogations.